auth0/docs/articles/quickstart/webapp/rails/interactive.md

 ## Configure the SDK {{{ data-action=code data-code="auth0.yml" }}}

-Create a configuration file `./config/auth0.yml` to specify your Auth0 domain, client ID, and client secret.
-These values were presented to you when you created the Auth0 application in the first step of this quickstart.
+Create a configuration file `./config/auth0.yml` to specify your Auth0 domain, client ID, and client secret values located in your Auth0 Dashboard under application **Settings**.

 ## Configure OmniAuth middleware {{{ data-action=code data-code="auth0.rb" }}}

-Create the following initializer file `./config/initializers/auth0.rb` and [configure](https://github.com/auth0/omniauth-auth0#additional-authentication-parameters) the **OmniAuth** middleware using the configuration file created in the previous step.
+Create the following initializer file `./config/initializers/auth0.rb` and [configure](https://github.com/auth0/omniauth-auth0#additional-authentication-parameters) the **OmniAuth** middleware with the configuration file you created in the previous step.

-Ensure that `callback_path` matches the value given in the "Allowed Callback URLs" setting in your Auth0 client application.
+Ensure that `callback_path` matches the value given in the "Allowed Callback URLs" setting in your Auth0 application.

 ## Add an Auth0 controller {{{ data-action=code data-code="auth0_controller.rb" }}}

-Create an Auth0 controller for handling the authentication callback, as well as a `logout` action, and methods for constructing the logout URL.
+Create an Auth0 controller to handle the authentication callback, `logout` action, and methods for constructing the logout URL.

 Run the command: `rails generate controller auth0 callback failure logout --skip-assets --skip-helper --skip-routes --skip-template-engine`.

 Inside the callback method, assign the hash of user information - returned as `request.env['omniauth.auth']` - to the active session.

-Logout is achieved by clearing out all the objects stored within the session, by calling the `reset_session` method within the `logout` action, then redirecting to the Auth0 logout endpoint.
-[Learn more about reset_session here](http://api.rubyonrails.org/classes/ActionController/Base.html#M000668).
+To configure logout, clear all the objects stored within the session by calling the `reset_session` method within the `logout` action.
+Then, redirect to the Auth0 logout endpoint.
+To learn more about `reset_session`, read[Ruby on Rails ActionController documentation](http://api.rubyonrails.org/classes/ActionController/Base.html#M000668).

 ## Configure routes {{{ data-action=code data-code="routes.rb" }}}

 Add these routes to your `./config/routes.rb` file.

-These must be in place so that Rails knows how to route the various Auth0 callback URLs to the Auth0 controller that you created in the previous step.
+Routes must be in place so Rails knows how to route the various Auth0 callback URLs to the Auth0 controller you created in the previous step.

 ::::checkpoint
 ::: checkpoint-default
-Run your application to verify that it continues to work as intended and that you don't receive any errors relating to Auth0.
+Run your application to verify it continues to work as intended and you aren't receive any errors relating to Auth0.
 :::

 ::: checkpoint-failure